An adventure on one of India's famous hotels trains, The Palace on Wheels

 Day 10 & 11 - Udaipur and Jaisalmer

 The Palace on Wheels reaches Udaipur this morning.
 We leave the train for lunch for lunch at a local hotel before taking a cruise on Lake Pichola, sailing around the small island and the Lake Palace Hotel, originally the Palace of the Maharani of Udaipur.
 On our return to Udaipur we rejoin the train.

-On Day 12 we arrive in Jaisalmer, a fairytale walled town in the Thar Desert.
+On Day 11 we arrive in Jaisalmer, a fairytale walled town in the Thar Desert.
 We explore the narrow, twisting streets of the town center, see beautiful merchants' houses with intricately carved sandstone façades and enjoy a camel ride into the surrounding desert.
-We dine together at a local hotel before the train departs for Jodhpur.
+We dine together onboard the train after departing for Jodhpur.